startupcommando/angular-local-json-generator/README.md

 Inspired by [FillText.com](http://www.filltext.com/)

-Usually the development of both the frontend and backend parts of a web app begin and progress simultaneously.
-But there is an issue.
-The frontend requires data and the backend is not ready to provide it.
+Usually both the frontend and the backend parts of a web are developed simultaneously.
+In that case there is an issue.
+The frontend requires data but the backend is not ready to provide it.
 As a workaround, multiple json generators such as [FillText.com](http://www.filltext.com/) appear.
 Obviously those services come with limitations.
 They require constant connectivity and their availability is not guaranteed.

 With angular-local-json-generator module we try to remove those limitations for all angular developers.